arijitsinha80/hid-sp18-405/hadoop/hadoop-python-docker-sentiment/README.md

 * To remove the deployed stack after running

 		./swarm-down.sh

+* Note: due to the complication of different physical nodes, sometimes one node could be pulling images from docker-hub and causing delay in start-up of datanodes thus ignored by the namenode.
+In this case, the web interface at http://149.165.150.XX:8088/cluster will show 0 datanode and one need to use ctrl+C to stop the script, remove the stack and rerun the command:

+		ctrl + c
+		./swarm-down.sh
+		./swarm-run.sh (#OFWORKERS)

 * Similarly, the service could be scaled up or down to $N workers using the following command at any point when the cluster is actually running: